-LATIN 1 IN FALL 2021
+LATIN 1 IN FALL 2023

-(OFFERED AT THE 9L, 10, AND 2 HOUR)
+(OFFERED AT THE 9L, 10, AND 2 HOURS)

 In Latin 1, we will cover some of the basics of the Latin language.
 By the end of the quarter, you will be able to read aloud, understand, and enjoy simple narratives about Roman people and their lives, and be able to discuss Latin grammar.
-Along the way, we will also think a bit about the structure province of Britain.
+Along the way, we will also think a bit about the structure of English, and how it is similar to, and different from, the structure of Latin.

 You will also learn quite a bit about the culture of the Roman Empire.
-The stories in our textbook focus on the lives of slaves, freed people, free citizens, soldiers, and magistrates who live in many different parts of the Roman Empire, including the Italian city of Pompeii, the Egyptian city of Alexandria, and the Roman
+The stories in our textbook focus on the lives of slaves, freed people, free citizens, soldiers, and magistrates who live in many different parts of the Roman Empire, including the Italian city of Pompeii, the Egyptian city of Alexandria, and the Roman province of Britain.